 To determine the specific cause of your child’s diagnosis, you would need hospital administration and medical care experts to review your case.
 Our law firm can lead the investigation with our team.

-The Factors Associated with Cerebral Palsy
+The Risk Factors for Cerebral Palsy

 Among CP cases in the United States, the most common cerebral palsy cases were from genetic or environmental factors (70 percent).
 However, 20 percent of cerebral palsy cases (or 1 in 5) were caused by injury or brain damage during birth.
 The rarest cause of CP was due to brain damage after birth, also known as acquired CP.
-Acquiring CP is far more common in nations with less access to medical care and greater need for treatment of infections like meningitis or encephalitis.
+Acquired CP is far more common in nations with less access to medical care and greater need for treatment of infections like meningitis or encephalitis.

 Genetic Mutations & Infections During Pregnancy

 Genetic predisposition to cerebral palsy is possible—although scientists are still unsure about how genetics affects who develops CP.
 Only 1 percent of children with CP have a sibling with it, and even among twins, both children having CP only occurs in 10 percent of cases.
 Despite that, genetic factors are present often enough to be a risk factor, albeit a rare one.

 Maternal health is a better predictor of CP.
 When a baby develops cerebral palsy from factors prior to birth, maternal infection is a far stronger risk factor.
 Rubella, chicken pox, bacterial infections, and pelvic infections are conditions with strong associations with CP.
 Other factors of the mother’s health, like thyroid, intellectual disabilities, or seizures, have strong ties as well.
 However, even a simple fever from the flu can cause serious issues for a fetus’ health.